Why you may need long-term care insurance

 According to the AARP, the average long-term policy care premium for a healthy 55-year-old couple runs about $2,100 a year.
 For a healthy 65-year-old couple, it’s about $3,700 a year.

-While that’s a significant price difference, not paying that long-term care policy premium for a full decade means that by the time this couple reaches age 75, they will have spent $5,000 less if they bought at age 65 than 55.
+While that’s a significant price difference, not paying that long-term care policy premium for an entire decade means that by the time this couple reaches age 75, they will have spent $5,000 less if they bought at age 65 than 55.

-Putting off buying a long-term care policy until age 65 may seem risky and you might be worried about developing a serious health problem before then that could prevent you from obtaining coverage.
+Putting off buying a long-term care policy until age 65 may seem risky, and you might be worried about developing a serious health problem that could prevent you from obtaining coverage.
 However, long-term care claims are far more likely to be filed by people over 70.
 Carefully consider your health history when making this decision.
-If you’re in good health in your 50s, you may be able to save money by hold off on buying a long-term care insurance policy until you’re older.
-If you’ve had health problems, it’s better to buy a policy sooner even though you’ll have to pay premiums for a longer time.
+If you’re in good health in your 50s, you may be able to save money by holding off on buying a long-term care insurance policy until you’re older.
+If you’ve had health problems, purchasing a policy sooner is better, even though you’ll have to pay premiums longer.

 What You Need Your Long-Term Care Policy to Cover

-The cost of long-term care has been rising every year and these increases are likely to continue for the foreseeable future.
-When evaluating long-term care policies, it is important to consider not only what type of coverage is included, but any limits such as a lifetime maximum that could cause you to exhaust your coverage too soon.
+The cost of long-term care has been rising every year and will likely continue for the foreseeable future.
+When evaluating long-term care policies, it is important to consider what type of coverage is included and any limits, such as a lifetime maximum, that could cause you to exhaust your coverage too soon.
 Some policies may also have a maximum daily benefit, which could limit the type of long-term care you can afford by the time that you need it — you could find that even though you need care in a nursing home, the policy will pay just enough to cover in-home care.

 Hybrid Long-Term Care Annuity